jarvis-ghrce/Deploying-Backend-on-Azure/README.md

 # Welcome to Azure Backend Deployment Event by Jarvis

-This event will brief you about key topics such as:
-- Azure
-- Docker
-- FastAPIs
-- Backend Deployment
+This event is hosted by [Atharva Malode](https://github.com/Atharva-Malode) and [Aayush Paigwar](https://github.com/AayushPaigwar).
+It will guide you through deploying backend services using FastAPI, Docker, and Microsoft Azure.
+The session will be particularly useful for learning how to deploy machine learning models and scalable backends on Azure.

-The event will be conducted in three phases:
+# The event will be conducted in three phases:
 1. **Phase 1**: Learn about FastAPI and how to deploy it on `localhost:8000`.
 2. **Phase 2**: Cover topics such as Docker and deployment on Docker Hub.
 3. **Phase 3**: Conclude with deployment on Microsoft Azure with the help of VS Code.